hi-im-phillip/spring-cert-prep/README.md

 This repository contains notes and questions designed to assist you in preparing for the [Spring Professional Certification exam](https://www.vmware.com/learning/certification/spring-pro-develop-exam.html).

 I prepared for about a month for this exam, based on the instructional videos available on [Udemy by Dominik Cebula](https://www.udemy.com/user/dominik-cebula/).
 These resources are highly valuable, and I recommend checking out his courses.
 Personally, I found that watching the videos and taking notes greatly enhanced my understanding of the concepts.

-I went through the series twice: first, by taking notes, and then by engaging more with the code examples.
+I went through the series twice: first, by taking notes (can be found in notes/modules), and then by engaging more with the code examples.
 Please note that I am not affiliated with Dominik Cebula or Udemy; I am simply a programmer who found his courses to be very helpful.

+Mock exams can be found in the mock-exams folder.
+Just to clarify, the mocks are designed to resemble the real exam in concept only, not in difficulty.
+I encountered maybe two questions similar to those in the mock exams during the actual test.
+The real exam was more challenging, so it's best not to rely too heavily on the mock exams.
+Last few days before the exam, I studied using the mock exams along with other resources to cover all basses.

 Additionally, I have prior experience working with Spring Boot, which gave me a good foundation and understanding of Spring technologies.

 <hr style="border:2px solid gray"> </hr>